 Consistent with that feedback, HCE will be continuously working to streamline processes and improve the ease and quality of the most common "customer journeys", such as paying a bill, or requesting connect/disconnect of service.
 HCE will also be looking to provide new and innovative options for members to use that reduce costs, expand the benefits of HCE electric service, and meet emerging member interest in clean and affordable transportation, heating and cooling.

-OBJECTIVE 5.2 Improve loyalty and commitment to HCE through expanded member engagement
+Objective 5.2 - Increase member engagement and participation through expanded member outreach and program design to reach all major segments of our membership.